astral-sh/uv/docs/concepts/python-versions.md

-After exhausting these possibilities, uv will either [search for a Python installation](#discovery-of-python-versions) or exit with an error if the command requires using a virtual environment.
+After exhausting these possibilities, uv will either [search for a Python installation](#discovery-of-python-versions) or exit with an error if the command requires a virtual environment.

 ## Discovery of Python versions